Article: Creating Safety: A Glimpse of the Role of Energy in the Process of Self-Transformation

 As I have said, people are often completely unaware that this aspect of the work is so active.
 They are often focused only on the questions I am asking them and the mental and emotional processes connected to this spiritual process.
 All they may be aware of is the profound change in their understanding of themselves that this energy facilitates.

 Some people, however, do begin to perceive these energies on their own in the course of their work in exploring their psyche as they come into balance with their essential nature.
 Usually, I only begin to make this process explicit with people who have decided to continue the work of self-exploration after the initial crisis has been resolved.
 When they begin to perceive the dynamics of energy working behind their emotional and mental processes, they are able to explore even more profoundly their connection with the self at a soul level.
-Again, I never know how this exploration will unfold and I try to be alert and attentive during these types of sessions to allow whatever information needs to come to the person in the way he will best understand.
+Again, I never know how this exploration will unfold and I try to be alert and attentive during these types of sessions to allow whatever information needs to come to the person in the way he or she will best understand.

 I remember working with a client who had been in a process of accelerated, dynamic growth for about a year after having resolved the initial imbalance she came into hypnotherapy to resolve.
 In one session before we had gone into hypnotic trance, I became aware of an almost insistent energy pattern which kept taking my attention away from what she was saying.
 I knew what she was saying was coming from a part of her that was trying to stop the dynamic of change that was sweeping through her consciousness.
 She, in fact, was lamenting the fact that she was tired of constantly having to change.
 She was slipping into an old pattern of self-lament, saying that she felt that nothing in her life was any better after all the work she had done.
 She was using this lament to try to stop the next level of growth in understanding that was appearing in the dynamic of a difficult relationship she was involved in and about which she felt a lot of fear.

 I was trying to give her the space to express this fear in this way, when at last I was unable to defer the energy flow which was trying to reach her.
 I asked if we could continue the conversation later and just go into an hypnotic state together.
 She reluctantly agreed and the energy that came through me was almost like a tidal wave.
 I felt her resisting it at first and then I felt her calm down into it.
-I was not sure exactly what was happening within her during the next 30 minutes as I tried to guide her into making her own connection directly with this energy.
+I was not sure exactly what was happening within her during the next thirty minutes as I tried to guide her into making her own connection directly with this energy.
 This energy seemed to be clearly flowing from her source or self and seeking a more explicit connection to her.
-(Actually, this type of source energy has many consistent qualities from person to person; I think this may be the type of energy some people call "God".)
+(Actually, this type of source energy has many consistent qualities from person to person; I think this may be the type of energy some people call “God.”)

 After the energy had subsided and we came out of the hypnosis session, she said that as she made the connection with this energy, she felt a tremendous shift within her.
 It was a connection that she recognized and realized she had lost at a certain point.
 She had done enough exploration of her inner landscape to be able to hold and sustain this connection through her further transformation which has been taking place at a more profound level ever since this event.